EVMotorMagnets logoEV Motor Magnets

 Thermal confidenceEstimated thermal margin >= 15 C.Margin below 15 C or hotspot estimate uncertain.Run thermal test + lot-level magnetic curve confirmation.R4, R5

-Power-basis consistencyInputs use continuous/rated basis.Peak-only marketing values are mixed into continuous screening.Convert to declared continuous basis first.R6
+Power-basis consistencyInputs and targets are locked to one declared continuous/rated basis.Peak-only marketing values are mixed into continuous screening.Convert all benchmark points to a continuous basis (or explicitly stay in peak basis) before comparison.R6, R7

 Evidence table with explicit date context